mfaizulfikri9/https-github.com-gabrielaalvescosta/README.md

   <img src="./projeto-mobile.gif" height="362px" alt="Versão Mobile"/>
 </p>

 **A very simple 16-bit game made with Vanilla JavaScript, CSS and HTML.
-This was a first "term paper" of @resilia-br bootcamp.
-In this project was used a prompt to catch the player's answer through a function.**
+It was a first "term paper" project of @resilia-br bootcamp.
+In this project we use a prompt to catch the player's answer through a function.**

 ## UPDATE 1/17/2022
 This project has been updated and prompts windows has been removed.